 Use the prepared template pieces to cut from both fabrics: 2 Hat Sides, 2 Ears and a rectangle, but first, be sure to line up the grainline properly.
 Here’s how . . .

-The grainline runs parallel to the fabrics’ selvage edges.
+The grainline runs perpendicular to the fabrics’ selvage edges.
 Line up the templates so that the marked arrows run along the grainline as shown above.

 Also, if you are using fabric(s) with a clear right and wrong side (like the Organic Sherpa), be sure to cut one Hat Side and one Ear with the right side of the fabric facing up and one of each with the wrong side of the fabric facing up.
 The Hat Side pair and the Ear pair should be mirror images of each other.